How to Get a Business License in Florida

 You could be charged with criminal offenses and fined if you are caught operating a business that is not licensed.
 We have compiled a guide to help you quickly get a Florida business license.

-Are You a Florida Business License Required?
+Is a Florida Business License Required?

-Florida is a state that does not require or issue statewide operating licenses, making it significantly easier to run a business than other states.
+Florida is a state that does not require or issue statewide operating licenses, making it significantly easier to run a business than in other states.
 However, Florida law requires both state licenses and certifications for businesses that expose customers to potential dangers or involve occupations requiring intensive training.
 This includes:

 - Engineers, architects, and interior designers

 - Construction contractors and other occupations in the construction industry

 - Security services

 These types of licenses are issued by three state-level agencies in Florida.
 The Florida Department of Business and Professional Regulation oversees the licensing of businesses in construction, real estate, and tobacco.
 The Florida Department of Agriculture and Consumer Services oversees the agricultural industry, gambling, oil and natural gas, private investigation, and security, food handling, and production-related licenses.
 The Florida Department of Health regulates healthcare institutions and professions including those of athletic trainers, dieticians, and massage therapists.